intentkit/IntentKit/README.md

   These will all be shown as-is, so they should be prerendered.
 The root filename ("AppName" in those examples) must exactly match the filename of the plist.

+4. Open the example project in Xcode and run the tests (`Cmd+U`).
+This runs a linter which will let you know if any of the actions defined in your plist don't correspond to actual Objective-C handler methods, helping make sure you didn't make any typos.

+Note that you don't need to manually add any of the files to Xcode; they'll be picked up automatically.
+If you're seeing unexpected behavior and suspect your changes aren't taking effect, clean the project in Xcode, delete the derived data folder, and reset the simulator.

+You also probably want to run the example app on an actual iOS device to make sure your links all work as expected.

-4. Submit a pull request!
-There is no need to manually add any of the files to Xcode.
+5. Submit a pull request!

-  Make sure to try it out first using the demo app to make sure that it works.
-If this project becomes sufficiently popular, it is likely I'll build a linting tool.

 Contact